Older workers have ‘untapped potential’ to fill labour shortages

 While extending the weekly working hours, raising the retirement age, or increasing the number of foreign workers could be a way forward, these are too politically sensitive to gain support.

-The report emphasises that older workforces have skills and knowledge that are overlooked.
+The report emphasizes that older workers have skills and knowledge that are overlooked.
 They are also more likely to be flexible when it comes to salary and working hours.
 The study also found that 85% of older workers are motivated at work, which is higher than other age groups.

 Other key recommendations include redesigning employment models to consider part-time working, freelancing and portfolio careers as well as encouraging retraining and lifelong learning for employees.